 c The processing is necessary for compliance with a legal obligation to which the data controller is subject;

 d The processing is necessary to protect the vital interests of the data subject or of another natural person;

 e The processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the data controller; or

 f The processing is necessary for the purposes of the legitimate interests pursued by the data controller or by a third party, except where such interests are overridden by the fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.

 4.2 If the personal data in question is “special category data” (also known as “sensitive personal data”), for example, data concerning the data subject’s race, ethnicity, politics, religion, trade union membership, genetics, biometrics (if used for ID purposes), health, sex life, or sexual orientation, at least one of the following conditions will be met:

-a The data subject has given their explicit consent to the processing of such data for one or more specified purposes (unless EU or EU Member State law prohibits them from doing so);
+a The data subject has given their explicit consent to the processing of such data for one or more specified purposes (unless UK law prohibits them from doing so);

-b The processing is necessary for the purpose of carrying out the obligations and exercising specific rights of the data controller or of the data subject in the field of employment, social security, and social protection law (insofar as it is authorised by EU or EU Member State law or a collective agreement pursuant to EU Member State law which provides for appropriate safeguards for the fundamental rights and interests of the data subject);
+b The processing is necessary for the purpose of carrying out the obligations and exercising specific rights of the data controller or of the data subject in the field of employment, social security, and social protection law (insofar as it is authorised by UK law or a collective agreement pursuant to UK law which provides for appropriate safeguards for the fundamental rights and interests of the data subject);

 c The processing is necessary to protect the vital interests of the data subject or of another natural person where the data subject is physically or legally incapable of giving consent;